Kirkus Reviews named Two Coins as a Best Indie, 2019. CIBA Semi-Finalist 2019 Fiction Book Awards

-Sandra writes historical fiction about courageous women who overcame discrimination.
-She also writes a weekly blog with entries relating to history, her travel experiences, and other topics that catch her attention.
-For more information about Sandra, visit her website www.sandrawagnerwright.com
+Sandra writes historical fiction.
+Her latest book, "Ambition, Arrogance & Pride" focuses on 18th century Salem MA.
+Sandra also blogs about history, travel, and other topics that catch her attention.
+For more information about Sandra, visit her website https://www.sandrawagnerwright.com

 Rev Hastie testified in his own defense.
 But more witnesses will be called to corroborate his testimony.
 Miss Pigot has mixed feelings on the transition.
 Her primary enemy is out of the witness box, but his supporters will soon enter it.
 Miss Pigot's lawsuit is out of her control.